 First off, we have to decide what the word God means.
 If with God we mean an external entity, then we may keep our panties twisted in a wad.
 If we declare that God exists independently next to existence, then we have established a conundrum of the doubled kind.
 With God we have then A/ an entity from which all derived and B/ an entity that exists next to all that exists.
 That isn’t good logic.
 Realize how this turned the single question into a set of questions.
 The front door opened, but one or some of the hallway doors opened immediately at the same time as well.

 Back to the front door, please.
 One door at a time.

 We will have to start out with God as the very beginning, and understand that next to God there is nothing yet.
 How did God do it?

 The answer is simple.
 God could have only created creation if God used God godself — or at least parts of God godself.
 Next to God, there wasn’t anything else, so the only option available is accepting that God used God godself.

 The human brain is capable of walking unto many paths, particularly when we consider a reality next to our reality.
-We need to be careful stepping toward the other reality because the chance is considerable to have that reality not be based on our reality any longer.
+We need to be careful stepping toward the other reality because the chance is considerable to have that other reality not be connected to our reality any longer.

 God can only be real if this reality derived from God, from the original God.

 No one should have a problem with imagining a reality next to our reality, because where else do we go in our dreams, where else do we go after death, where else did we come from before we were born?
 Even scientists work with dark energy and Dark Matter, so a normal mortal being should feel fine answering that first question with Yes, there is a reality next to our reality.

 By having God use God godself for creation, we made God real and we made the result real.
 We did not leave God hanging, immaculate, untouched.
 We linked God to the result, or at least parts of God ended up being the material result.
 God sacrificed (parts of) God.